What is Acala Network? The DeFi Hub of Polkadot

 Among these new blockchains, Polkadot is considered the true rival to Ethereum because of its unique architecture that offers high scalability and cross-chain communication capabilities.

-USD-pegged stablecoins are also a new sensation of the crypto industry.
+USD-pegged stablecoins have also generated a huge demand within the blockchain..
 So, a team comprised of the best minds from Polkawallet, a mobile wallet for the Polkadot ecosystem, and Laminar Protocol decided the grab the land of DeFi and stablecoins by using Polkadot.

 The result of their work is Acala Network, a cross-chain DeFi hub and stablecoin based on Substrate for Polkadot and Kusama.
 Let’s take a look at this much-talked DeFi project in the Polkadot ecosystem.